tesshuflower/samples/policy/README.md

 hrd-app-configmap input data               | Description
 -------------------------------------------| -----------
 backupNS                                   | Used by the [oadp-hdr-app-install](./policies/oadp-hdr-app-install.yaml) policy.
 Namespace name where Velero/OADP is installed on the target cluster.
-If you want to place the application backup or restore policy on the hub, then first enable the backup and restore option on the MCH resource and use the `open-cluster-management-backup` value for the backupNS.
-If you don't enable the backup option on the MCH resource wihle using the `open-cluster-management-backup` value for the `backupNS`, the MCH will  delete this namespace when it reconciles. channel                                    | Used by the [oadp-hdr-app-install](./policies/oadp-hdr-app-install.yaml) policy.
+If the hub is one of the clusters where the policies will be placed, and the `backupNS=open-cluster-management-backup` then first enable cluster-backup on `MultiClusterHub`.
+The MultiClusterHub resource looks for the cluster-backup option and if set to false, it uninstalls OADP from the `open-cluster-management-backup` and deletes the namespace. channel                                    | Used by the [oadp-hdr-app-install](./policies/oadp-hdr-app-install.yaml) policy.
 OADP operator install channel; set to stable-1.1 by default dpa.aws.backup.cloud.credentials           | Used by the [oadp-hdr-app-install](./policies/oadp-hdr-app-install.yaml) policy.
 Defines cloud-credential used to connect to the storage location, base64 encoded string.
 You must update this property with a valid value. dpaName                                    | Used by the [oadp-hdr-app-install](./policies/oadp-hdr-app-install.yaml) policy and sets the `DataProtectionApplication` resource name.